Hammarn/1MB335/Lab1.md

 ### Pipes and multiple commands
 One of the fundamental concepts behind UNIX from the beginning was an emphasis on small task-specific programs.
 These programs could then be chained together into pipelines to perform more complex tasks.

-Imagine that you have a machine that cuts down trees, de-barks them and cuts them into planks.
-If you have trees and wants planks then this is fine, but what happens if you want to cut down the tree and keep the whole log?
+Imagine that you have a machine that cuts down trees, de-barks them, and cuts them into planks.
+If you have trees and want planks then this is fine, but what happens if you want to cut down the tree and keep the whole log?
 Your big fancy machine only makes planks.
 In the UNIX world, your one machine would consist of smaller machines chained together.
-One that cuts down the tree, one that removed the bark and one that cuts into planks.
+One that cuts down the tree, one that removed the bark, and one that cuts into planks.
 If you get a pile of logs from your neighbor then you can use one of your machines to make planks, etc.

-This type of chaining together is called piping in UNIX and is done by the pipe character `|`.
-E.g.
+This type of chaining together is called piping in UNIX and is done by the pipe character `|`. e.g.

 ```
 command 1 | command 2 | command3 > output_file
 ```

-By using `grep`, `pipe`, and `wc` we can now easily figure out how many lines of the Wikipedia article about Principle Component Analysis that contains the word `PCA`:
+By using `grep`, `pipe`, and `wc` we can now easily figure out how many lines of the Wikipedia article about Principle Component Analysis contains the word `PCA`:

 ```
 grep PCA short_pca.txt | wc -l